annebrown/docs-pub/docs/tooling/ssgs/mkdocs/issues/awesome-netlify.md

 mkdocs-task-collector==0.1.12
 ```

 Dumped cache and deployed on latest commit.

 ### Result

+Same same.

+## Try Re-order Plugin Third-to-Last

+Last three plugins in confg: awesome, then tags, then macros.

+Warnings from dev svr:

+!!!
+Warning Materials/Tabs and Macros plugins must load before awesome-pages.

+    Macros and Tabs must come after awesome-pages because it defines an on_nav handler that will be overridden by awesome-pages.

+### Result

+## Solution

+Not solved.

+## Status

+OPEN